-When viewed through the prism of unavoidability, force majeure is essentially a restatement of duty and negligence principles.
-In his seminal article, Professor Binder wrote: "It is time to recognize that the act of God defense mirrors the standard issue of duty [A]n act of God exists only when reasonable foreseeability and reasonable measures would not prevent the incident."
-59 Although Professor Binder analyzed tort defenses, his observation is equally applicable to contractual force majeure provisions.
+is time to recognize that the act of God defense mirrors the standard issue of duty. . . .
+[A]n act of God exists only when reasonable foreseeability and reasonable measures would not prevent the incident."
+60 Although Professor Binder analyzed tort defenses, his observation is equally applicable to contractual force majeure provisions.
 An event is not force majeure if the party, taking reasonable precautions, could have avoided the event or its effects.

 Some contracts require a party claiming force majeure to give the other party notice within a defined period.
 A notice requirement may allow the other party to gather evidence during the pendency of the force majeure event, preventing a surprise claim of force majeure months later during litigation over some other portion of the contract.
 "The utility of a written request, or its functional equivalent, is that it would have provided [the owner] with a meaningful opportunity to evaluate the legitimacy of [the contractor's] claim" prior to litigation.
-60 To provide such notice, the party claiming force majeure is often required to keep adequate records to document the weather or other site conditions and the resulting delays and interference with performance.
+61 To provide such notice, the party claiming force majeure is often required to keep adequate records to document the weather or other site conditions and the resulting delays and interference with performance.
 Such records may be necessary to establish the force majeure event caused the delay or damages to the project.
-61
+62

-At least one court has held that a notice requirement is not a condition precedent to the contract; in which case the party claiming force majeure can succeed if the lack of notice is not a material breach of the contract.
-62 When the other party had actual notice that the factory had been hit by a hurricane and was in daily contact discussing the damage with the party who later claimed force majeure, the court held that failure to give a formal notice of force majeure was not a material breach of the contract.
-63
+At least one court has held that a notice requirement is not a condition precedent to the contract; in which case the party claiming force majeure can succeed if the lack of notice is not a material breach of the contract.63 When the other party had actual notice that the factory had been hit by a hurricane and was in daily contact discussing the damage with the party who later